fdemoor/spark-benchmark/README.md

 ### Prerequisites

-We assume you have a [MonetDB](https://www.monetdb.org/Home) server running either locally or on a remove machine, where the data is stored.
+We assume you have a [MonetDB](https://www.monetdb.org/Home) server running either locally or on a remote machine, where the data is stored.
 Please refer to the documentation on the website for setup.

 [SBT](https://www.scala-sbt.org/) is required for compilation.